Cailiangzhe/CP3102/landed-app/docs/official-resources.md

 ## Review Rules

 - Use official or credible sources only.
-- Add a `Last Verified` date for every link.
+- Add a `Last Verified` date for every URL.
-- Link to official pages instead of copying detailed rules.
+- Link to official pages rather than copying detailed rules.
-- Flag any topic that involves visa, medical, financial or legal risk.
+- Flag visa, medical, financial and legal risks.
-- Re-check all links before each new intake.
+- Re-check all links before each intake.